Ragnar Ólafsson – The Place, Sankt Petersburg; April 7th, 2018

 “Musicians are flawed people.
 Instead of doing things we just write songs about them.” 😉 That may be true, but if it leads to songs like ‘Needle and Thread’ I certainly don’t mind.
 I’ve loved it from the first time I’ve heard it and it’s quickly shaping up to become one of my all time favorites!
 Of course he could not let us go without the murder ballads, ‘Where the wild Roses grow’ to get us in the mood and finally ‘Sleep now’ where Ragnar stepped off the stage and walked around, greeting us.
 It is a good song to end the show with, but of course we would not have minded hearing a few more. 😉

 After the gig, many people came to say hello, get pictures and get albums signed.
 A quick hug, saying how wonderful it had been and then I waited for the coast to clear.
 L. and her mom were there and a few other familiar looking people.
 We ended up with Ragnar at the bar, telling stories and having shots, a local Saint Petersburg one.
-I learned how the Russian Árstíðir fan club had started. 😀 It was the perfect end to the night and after saying goodbye, I even got a lift from N. who was going my general directly.
+I learned how the Russian Árstíðir fan club had started. 😀 It was the perfect end to the night and after saying goodbye, I even got a lift from N. who was going my general direction.
 With a happy sigh I went to my hotel, already looking forward to the next day.

 Needle and Thread